Shelob9/meadow-foam/high-voltage-living.md

 How to create Voltage internally, not relying on external environment.

+## TL;DR

+### Conculsions

+- Take twenty minutes a day to bootstrap your best life.
+- Play with the joke that existance is playing with us.
+- Optimize for excitement.
+  - Happiness is contextual, you can't be be happy all the time.
+Trying to behappy all the time prevents growth.
+  - Be navigated by what is exciting.
+  - Feelings and emotions are best understood socially.

+### Key Notes

+- Your body is a set of connected springs.
+- Hyper-empathy becomes apathy as a coping mechanism.
+- Takes constant awareness to push out of comfort zone and increasing the voltage.
+- There are friends and there are serious friends.
+- What does it mean to be sensative?
+  - Sensitivity is about bringing in inputs.
+  - Smarts is about processing
+  - Strength is the ability to execute on what you have processed.
+- You will suffer for a time, not being able to move as fast as others, not learning how others learn.
+  - Harness this by learning basic principles of relationships and find the patterns in all things.
+- Mystery solving is where the magic is.
+- **I want to go on a walking vacation**.
+  Build associations with a topic by thinking about someone I know, who cares about the topic.
+- Say "should" not as a command: it is an invitation.

 ## Observations From Intros

 "Like is more boring then it used to be, how to make it intresting again?"